 Cal McNair, Rick Smith, Bob McNair, Roger Goodell, Mayor Sylvester Turner.
-Photo by Shelby Hodge
+(Photo by Shelby Hodge.)

-Cal & Hannah McNair with the Houston Texans cheerleaders
+Cal & Hannah McNair with the Houston Texans cheerleaders from an earlier game.

 NFL Commissioner Roger Goodell, Mayor Sylvester Turner